Have Camera - will Travel... or so the saying goes. For me that is pretty much how it has turned out.

 I am what you would describe as an on-location photographer and aerial remote pilot.

-SPORT - ranging from motorsport, western lifestyle sports, ball sports, obstacle racing, running, and so on.
+SPORT - ranging from motorsport, bull riding, ball sports, obstacle racing, running, whitewater, canoe racing, martial arts, boxing, and so on.

-TRAVEL - and not your luxury cruise kind, but more the backpacking around India type.
+TRAVEL - and not your luxury cruise kind, but more the backpacking around India kind.

 Sure anyone can take a photo, and many are quite good at it... and with the advent and proliferation of more user friendly prosumer cameras and iPhones it is certainly becoming a much wider reaching vocation, with social media making it even more so.